Table of Contents

 4. Finding Your Best Study Time: Tips to Decide

-While both morning and night have their benefits, choosing your ideal study time depends on personal factors:
+Although both morning and night have their benefits, choosing your ideal study time depends on individual factors:

 Consider Your Natural Body Clock:

-Are you naturally more of a morning person or a night owl?
+Are you naturally a morning person or a night owl?

-Try studying in both the morning and night for a week each and note when you feel most focused.
+Try studying both mornings and nights for a week and note when you feel most focused.

-Choose a study time that best fits with your school, work, and social commitments.
+Choose a study time that best matches your school, work, and social commitments.

 Focus on Consistency: